 Whenever possible, resident users will accommodate regularly scheduled activity in the space and times that remain available to them.

-When accommodation is not possible the Director of Sports Facilities will make every effort to explore alternatives with conflicting groups.
+When accommodation is not possible, the Director of Sports Facilities will make every effort to explore alternatives with conflicting groups.

-When accommodation is not possible the Director of Sports Facilities will explore alternatives with other resident groups using space during the times that conflict.

 The Director of Sports Facilities in consultation with the Director of the Event Services Division will come to agreement on a resolution.

 240.40 Cancellation